gajim/gajim/README.md

 - gir1.2-gupnpigd-1.0 for better NAT traversing
 - gir1.2-networkmanager-1.0 for network lose detection
 - gir1.2-geoclue-2.0 for sharing your location
-- python3-idna and python3-precis-i18n for correctly parsing JIDs

 ### Compile-time Requirements